Why do you produce alternative porn?

 Yes, there is a worldwide network of female porn directors.
 It is growing all the time.
-I have met and interviewed many of the key players for my compilation “Her Porn” and for my documentary “The Joy of Porn”.
+I have met and interviewed many of the key players for my compilation “Her Porn” and for my documentary “The Joy of Porn” (part of “A Taste Of Joy“).
 I feel part of a massive wave of female erotic creativity that is gaining in momentum and strength.
 We are connected and are supporting each other.
-I am very honored to have become good friends with true pioneers like Candida Royalle, Annie Sprinkle, and Maria Beatty, as well as being connected to many emerging European directors such as Emilie Jouvet, Maria Llopis, and many more… Together we are unstoppable.
+I am very honoured to have become good friends with true pioneers like Candida Royalle, Annie Sprinkle, and Maria Beatty, as well as being connected to many emerging European directors such as Emilie Jouvet, Maria Llopis, and many more… Together we are unstoppable.
 Porn for women is here to stay!

 How do men respond to your work?

 All the men who have spoken to me after film festivals and seminars or who have written to me have said that they love my films.
+Porn made by women isn’t always porn for women – it can be for everyone!
 Many men are bored with the repetitiveness of mainstream porn and the distorted portrayals of female and male sexuality.
 Luckily some men want to understand what really turns women on.
 By watching my films, they might discover some new things!

 How big is the market for this type of couples-friendly and women-friendly porn?